ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 Incident and operations management includes tasks such as monitoring, event management, high availability, problem determination, recovery, and full state backup and recovery.

-### Incident and operations management for VMware Shared
+### Incident and operations management for {{site.data.keyword.vm-shared}}
 {: #understand-responsib-incident-and-ops-shared}

-Starting on 28 March 2024, VMware Shared will no longer be available for new deployments.
+{{site.data.keyword.vm-shared}} is no longer available for new deployments.
 Existing instances will continue to be supported until 15 January 2025.
-Ensure that you migrate all your VMware Shared resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 15 January 2025.
-For more information, see [End of Support for VMware Shared deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared).
+Ensure that you migrate all your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vcf-aas}}](/docs/vmware-service) by 15 January 2025.
+For more information, see [End of Support for {{site.data.keyword.vm-shared}} deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared).
 {: deprecated}

-The following table describes the responsibilities that are related to incident and operations management for VMware Shared.
+The following table describes the responsibilities that are related to incident and operations management for {{site.data.keyword.vm-shared}}.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |